 Written by El Camino Travel's Colombian-American Founder, Katalina Mayorga.

 Being a daughter of Colombian immigrants means that I have had the good fortune of traveling to Colombia my whole life.
 My parents did an amazing job of always taking us to a new city or pueblito on each visit that was very different than their hometowns of Bogota and Cali.
 Despite visiting there for over 30 years, I still feel like there is so much I could see, do, and experience for the first time in Colombia, especially now that the Peace Agreement was signed at the end of 2016.
 There are huge parts of the country that are opening up not only to tourists but to Colombians for the first time in decades.

 Colombia is huge and culturally and geographically diverse, making it such an incredible place to visit.
 Did you know it is the second most biodiverse country in the world with six, distinct biodiverse regions?
 You can go back several times and have a completely different experience each trip.
 There will even be destinations where you feel like you are visiting a whole other country.
 How amazing is that?!

-TL;DR (To Long; Don’t Read) Version: Check out our 9 day itinerary for Colombia to get a better sense of how we would travel the country if it were our first trip there.
+TL;DR (To Long; Don’t Read) Version: Check out our 9 day itinerary for Colombia to get a better sense of how we would travel the country if it were our first trip to this stunning destination.

 Cartagena has been having a moment for several years now and there is a reason this sultry coastal town, protected by high walls and lined with colonial pastel facades, has withstood the trends of times and continues to pop up all over your Instagram feed.
 Cartagena is a quintessential blend of old and new.
 A city rich with history and culture, but influenced by a burgeoning cosmopolitan scene.
 Or as Silvia Tcherassi, owner of the stylish Tcherassi Hotel + Spa, perfectly summed it up “It’s magical, with a feeling of old-fashioned Caribbean glamour.”